Paul Stancliffe

 Paul Ian Stancliffe (born 5 May 1958) is a former footballer who played in the position of central defender.

 Career

-Stancliffe was born in Sheffield, West Riding of Yorkshire, but he first made his way in the game as a Rotherham United apprentice.
+Stancliffe was born in Sheffield, Yorkshire.
+He first made his way in the game as a Rotherham United apprentice.
 He made his league debut for Rotherham at Brighton & Hove Albion on the opening day of the 1975–76 season, and immediately won himself a regular place in the side.
 He scarcely missed a game for seven years, and in 1981 he won a Third Division championship medal.